 1. Restaurant delivery app

 If you have a restaurant, a supermarket, or a grocery store, you can launch a mobile app so that your customers can order goods delivered directly from you.
-This model lets you get rid of the third parties and commissions, but requires more initial investments for app development and support, and hiring drivers.
+This model lets you get rid of the third parties and commissions, but requires more initial investments for delivery application development and support, and hiring drivers.